iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 So now that you’re convinced that audio LLMs are the path to AGI, let’s train a few.

-For our dataset, we’ll use [Libri-Light](https://ai.meta.com/tools/libri-light/), like we did for our sample-by-sample model earlier.
+For our dataset, we’ll use Libri-Light <d-cite key="DBLP:conf/icassp/KahnRZKXMKLCFLS20" />, like we did for our sample-by-sample model earlier.
 This time we’ll use 10000h of audio instead of 1000h.
 It’s a dataset of public-domain audiobooks, so if we have a good model for it, maybe we’ll be able to generate more stories.
 (Don’t get your hopes up too much.)
 All we need to do is to convert the audio dataset into a sequence of discrete tokens so that we can feed it into an LLM.

 ## Dealing with multiple levels

 We’ll do that using our 8-level RVQ codec.
-From an audio with _t_ samples, we’ll get an array of tokens of shape _(t/128, 8)_.
+From an audio with $t$ samples, we’ll get an array of tokens of shape $(\frac{t}{128}, 8)$.
 But now there’s an issue: how to deal with the fact that for each time step, there’s not one but eight tokens?
 This is not a problem we have to deal with in text LLMs, where we have a single sequence of tokens.

-We’ll do the simplest thing possible and just flatten the array into 1D of shape _(t/128 \* 8)_, and have our LLM predict the eight levels in separate time steps.
+We’ll do the simplest thing possible and just flatten the array into 1D of shape $(\frac{t}{128} \cdot 8)$, and have our LLM predict the eight levels in separate time steps.

 {% include video.liquid path="assets/img/2026-04-27-neural-audio-codecs/flattenRvq.mp4" class="img-fluid rounded z-depth-1" controls=true muted=true autoplay=true %}
 <div class="caption">